sekrell/lgtv-vpn/README.md

 ## Installation options
 ### Install a published IPK
 1. Download the latest `com.sk.app.lgtv-vpn_*.ipk` from the project releases.
-2. Install the IPK via `ares-install`.
+2. Install the IPK via `ares-install` or with the [webOS Dev Manager](https://github.com/webosbrew/dev-manager-desktop).

 ### Build the IPK yourself
 1. Install the webOS TV CLI so you have access to `ares-package` and `ares-install`.